 Kerala, the southernmost state of India, as I found it, has some sort of warmth in its air.
-Its people, despite walking fast – with their lungis, all tucked up –never seem to be in hurry.
+Its people, despite walking fast – with their lungis, all tucked up –never seem to be in a hurry.

-They say, people in Kerala are the most educated, I say they are well learnt.
+They say people in Kerala are the most educated, I say they are well learnt.
 And what makes them so qualified is the culture they follow and the kindness they preach.
-I always wondered what’s in this place (and perhaps in the neighbouring state of Tamil Nadu) that gave India so many great teachers of philosophy – from Shankaracharya to Chinmayananda – and I found the answer only when I personally visited it.
+I always wondered what’s in this place (and perhaps in the neighbouring state of Tamil Nadu) that gave India so many great teachers of philosophy – from Shankaracharya to Chinmayananda – and I found the answer only when I visited it.

 Kerala, for me, was not just ‘one of the most beautiful and enchanting places in India’ as is often referred to by various web blogs, with all their ruling authority, but much more than that.